Perturbation-Tolerant Structural Controllability for Linear Systems: Genericity of PTC

 The result above reveals that PTC (as well as PSC) is a generic property in ${\bf CS}(\bar A, \bar B)$.
 The proof is postponed to Appendix A. Our proof adopts a similar technique to \cite{zhang2021generic}, which studies a different problem in low-rank matrix completions.
+In the following, we show for sinlge-input systems, PTSC has a stronger implication than Theorem \ref{generic_PSC_multi} in the sense that the first `almost all' therein could be changed to `all'.

 \begin{proposition}[Genericity in single-input case] With $(\bar A, \bar b)$ and $\bar F$ defined above, either for {\emph{all}} $(A,b)\in {\bf CS}(\bar A,\bar b)$, $(A, b)$ is PTC w.r.t. $\bar F$, or for {\emph{almost all}} $(A,b)\in {\bf CS}(\bar A,\bar b)$, $(A,b)$ is PSC w.r.t. $\bar F$. \end{proposition}